isomerpages/mccy-sgpo/_take-action/Frequently Asked Questions/Submitting a Partnerships Proposal.md

 ### 2. What is a partnership proposal?

-We describe a partnership proposal as an idea that you would like to take action on,that can benefit the community and may require support from the Government.
+We describe a partnership proposal as an idea that you would like to take action on, that can benefit the community and may require support from the Government.

 This support may include: